alexfernandez/alexfernandez.github.io/2016/stridercd.md

     npm install

+You need to add the admin user manually after that.
+You also need a local MongoDB, and little else.

 To run in a local server it is best to configure a native task, be it Upstart or systemd.

 And now the fun begins!

 ### Use a Cute Server Name